Warning: Excessive Schmoopiness

 "Mmm-hmm."
 Shirley nods, her mouth curled unpleasantly.
 "Trust us."

-"Anyway…" Annie's voice is a little shrill, "That was the night of Jeff's work party."
+"Anyway…" Annie's voice is a little shrill, and Jeff notes that she really needs to get better at playing it cool.
+"That was the night of Jeff's work party," she adds with a smile.

 "It was an interesting night."
 Annie's eyes widen perceptively and Jeff has to cover his grin with a mouthful of lettuce.
 "I worked the Winger charm pretty good.
 I think I've got Partner in the bag."